uktrade/redbox/README.md

 This project is in two parts:

-- A https://langchain-ai.github.io/langgraph/ based AI class library called redbox-core
+- A https://langchain-ai.github.io/langgraph/ based AI class library called redbox
-- A django app to expose redbox-core to users over the web
+- A django app to expose redbox to users over the web

 The project is structured approximately like this: